bkesterbyld/maroon-potato/src/pages/index.md

         image: images/separate.png
       - subtitle: lorem-ipsum
         content: >
-          Above runs across public clouds and let's you choose which providers and zones house your data, and you can easily export data out to any zone—we never want you to feel locked in
+          Run across public clouds and choose which providers and zones house your data; data is easily exported out of any zone and can be replicated across providers for the ultimate in redundancy and portability
         actions: []
         video_embed_html: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do